SultanCYB/Backup/README.md

 ## Steps -

-### 1- Download the code and the `log file` and pip install the modules in requirements.txt .
+### 1- Download the code and the `backup log file` and pip install the modules in requirements.txt .

-### 2- enter the required information in the code file such as paths and -data to ignore- and other...
+### 2- Change the editable variables according to your desires

 ### 3- run the program.